Compare the best internet service providers in Maud. Find fiber, cable, and wireless options. 6 providers compared, data updated July 2026.

 Our Recommendation

-For most Maud residents, we recommend starting with fiber internet if available at your address — Windstream's 1 Gbps plan at $44.99/month offers the best combination of speed and value.
+For most Maud residents, we recommend Windstream's 1 Gbps plan at $44.99/month for the best speed-per-dollar value.
 Budget-conscious households should consider Windstream at $44.99/month as the most affordable option.
 For remote workers who rely on video conferencing and cloud file sharing, Verizon Fios's fiber plan provides symmetrical 2.0 Gbps upload speeds — critical for smooth Zoom calls and fast uploads.
 Gamers should consider Verizon Fios's 2.3 Gbps fiber plan — fiber provides the lowest latency (typically 5-15 ms) for competitive online gaming.
 For households of 4+ people with multiple connected devices, Windstream's 1 Gbps plan at $44.99/month provides enough bandwidth for simultaneous streaming, gaming, and video calls.
 Heavy streaming households should choose Windstream's unlimited data plan to avoid overage charges — especially important for families streaming 4K content across multiple TVs.
 Always verify availability at your exact address, as coverage can vary block by block in Maud.

 Local Infrastructure